 I have found that a syringe is the best way to administer to my children – it may be for yours too.
 Just remember that infants 12 months or younger should not consume raw honey.

-This elderberry syrup below is super easy to put together, requires just three simple ingredients, and can be used through the year on a daily basis for prevention (once daily).
-If cold/flu hits your family, then use several times through the day to help combat the flu and cold like symptoms.
+This elderberry syrup below is super easy to put together, and requires just three simple ingredients.
+Just three!
+Don’t feel like you have to resort to elderberry syrup in the fall though!
+It can actually be used through the year on a daily basis for cold and flu prevention.

-Don’t limit elderberry syrup to prevention – it also tastes great on pancakes and waffles, or added to ice cream.
+Don’t limit elderberry syrup to prevention alone!
+It also tastes great on pancakes and waffles, or added to ice cream.